YongoDavid/Demo-repo/README.md

 javacript math methods / functions like math.round() , math.floor() , math.ceil() , were a bit confusing at first for me but not anymore
 well i am participating in a hackthon wish myself luck

+i think i mightt be getting ahead of myself , do i need to go back to javascript and not abandon it for this Hackathon , there will always be others